The Truth About Leather Dog Gear – Veg Tan vs Chrome Tan Explained

 The Truth About Leather Dog Gear: Veg Tan, Chrome Tan, and the “Genuine Leather” Con

-If you walk into a pet store and pick up a leather dog collar, chances are it's garbage.
-It might say "genuine leather" on the tag, and it might cost you $70, but give it six months on a working dog and it will crack, peel, and fall apart.
+If you walk into a pet store and pick up a leather dog collar, chances are it is garbage.
+It might say “genuine leather” on the tag, and it might cost you $70, but give it six months on a working dog and it will crack, peel, and fall apart.

 Here is the breakdown of what you are actually buying when you look at leather dog gear, and why we use the materials we do.